Even if you’re relatively unfamiliar with psychology, chances are you’ve heard of cognitive-behavioral therapy, commonly known as CBT.

 - The next column is where the emotion or emotions elicited by this thought are listed, also with a rating of intensity on a scale from 0% to 100%.

 - Use this fifth column to note the dysfunctional thought that will be addressed.
 Example maladaptive thoughts include distortions such as over-inflating the negative while dismissing the positive of a situation, or overgeneralizing.
-Use our Cognitive Distortions infographic above to help you.

 - The second-to-last column is for the user to write down alternative thoughts that are more positive and functional to replace the negative one.